eru2024/laskarai-mlt-recommendationsystem/laporan_submission.md

 </div>
 <br>

-Based on Image 3,the largest age group is 18-24 years old, comprising 87 users.
-The 30-34 age group follows closely with 75 users, while the 25-29 age group has 74 users.
-The 35-40 age group represents the smallest segment, with 64 users.
-This distribution indicates a relatively even spread of users across the younger adult age ranges (18-34), with a slight decrease in the oldest age bracket (35-40).
-The data reflects that the majority of users in the dataset fall within the 18 to 34 age range, consistent with the reported mean user age of 28.7 years.
+Based on Image 3, the largest age group is 18–24 years (87 users), followed by 30–34 (75 users) and 25–29 (74 users), with the smallest group being 35–40 years (64 users).
+This distribution aligns with the mean user age of 28.7 years.

 **Image 4 Rating Distribution**
 <div align="left">